Priya-Bai-S/Github-Copilot/Labfiles/Exercise-10.md

    ![](../media/ex10-fixbug.png)

-1. Here’s an example of how this works in the first image wrong library was imported then after using the fix bug 	we can see that the issue was resolved.
+1. Here’s an example of how this works, in the first image wrong library was imported then after using the fix bug we can see that the issue was resolved.

    ![](../media/ex10-debug1.png)